How to Create a Sticky Navbar [CSS & JS]

 Code language: CSS (css)

-I also added 5px of padding to nav a, to give it a litle breathing room, and added the active class to the first section – since the user will land on that section:
+I also added 5px of padding to nav a, to give it a little breathing room, and added the active class to the first section – since the user will land on that section:

 <a href="#header" class="active">Home</a>